-From I-40, take the Waterville Road Exit (#451).
+From I-40 near the Tennessee-North Carolina border, take the Waterville Road Exit (#451).
 Turn left after crossing the Pigeon River and proceed 2.3 miles to an intersection.
 Continue straight here, past the ranger station, to a large parking area at the end of the road to reach the Baxter Creek Trailhead.

-The trail passes through old growth forest, taking hikers through a deciduous forest along the lower elevations, to Balsam and Spruce at the higher elevations.
+The trail passes through an old growth forest, taking hikers through a deciduous forest along the lower elevations, to a balsam and spruce forest at the higher elevations.

 Although a very difficult hike, your efforts will be well rewarded upon reaching the 5842-foot summit.
 The views atop the 60-foot fire tower are simply amazing.
-On a clear day you'll be able to make out Balsam Mountain and Luftee Knob towards the west, Mount Guyot to the northwest, Max Patch to the east, and the Cataloochee Valley towards the south.
-If you have a very good eye you may even spot the Mount Cammerer fire tower, which lies due NNW from the mountain.
+On a clear day you'll be able to see Balsam Mountain and Luftee Knob towards the west, Mount Guyot to the northwest, Max Patch to the east, and the Cataloochee Valley towards the south.
+If you have a very good eye you may even be able to spot the Mount Cammerer fire tower, which lies due NNW from the mountain.

 Today the Park Service uses the tower as a radio repeater.
 The trap door is still open, and if you don't mind a shaky old structure, the views are quite breathtaking.